You Talk Too Much_UGMR

 there may be two sides to every story but youre still a douche in both of them

-I got a hold of my mom, she came and took me to the emergency room where the next level of hell was revealed as began the questioning looks and interrogations from every medical attendant who questioned my true story (because in retrospect, the slice seriously looked like aborted self-harm so I get where they were coming from, but still…).
+I got a hold of my mom, she came and took me to the emergency room, where the next level of hell was revealed as began the questioning looks and interrogations from every medical attendant who questioned my true story (because in retrospect, the slice seriously looked like aborted self-harm, so I get where they were coming from, but still).

 However, to someone who has never contemplated suicide or the mechanics of it at that age (or ever), I had no idea what they were alluding to, and I took offense to being questioned repeatedly like I was stupid (at least that is what I thought at the time).
-I realize now it was for my own safety, but whatever…it was still annoying.
+I realize now it was for my own safety, but whatever, it was still annoying.

-Moral of the story is my brother talks too damn much when he shouldn’t.
+The moral of the story is my brother talks too damn much when he shouldn’t.

 And yes, he did get back on the phone once I hung up with my mother.